daidodo/format-imports/README.md

 # Grouping Rules

-`format-imports` sorts imports into different groups separated by empty lines (configurable), based on the rules defined in [groupRules](docs/interfaces/configuration.md#groupRules).
+You can sorts imports into different groups separated by empty lines (configurable), based on the rules defined in [groupRules](docs/interfaces/configuration.md#groupRules).

 A grouping rule defines: